felix-in-git/telgit/README.md

-# TelGit is a simplify github facebook repo used to TASK FOR FRONT END DEVELOPER
+# TelGit is a simplify github facebook repo

+## Used to TASK FOR FRONT END DEVELOPER
 ## Using Redux Axios REST API

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).